A North Dakotan by birth and a New Englander by choice, Shane Maddock earned degrees at Michigan State University and the University of Connecticut.

-Professor Maddock's general area of interest is Cold War America, both domestically and internationally.
+Professor Maddock's general area of interest is twentieth-century America, both domestically and internationally.
 More specifically, he is interested in the interaction between culture (both popular and elite) and politics during this period.
-His latest book project explores the origins of U.S. nuclear nonproliferation policy and the influence of cultural perceptions and ideology on policy formation.
+His most recent book, Nuclear Apartheid, explores the origins of U.S. nuclear nonproliferation policy and the influence of cultural perceptions and ideology on policy formation.

-His next research project will explore American culture's fascination with death and violence and its relationship to American cultural and intellectual stagnation.
+His next research project will explore the cultural history of vernacular music, with a focus on rock and roll and bluegrass.
 Other teaching areas include the Vietnam War, post-1945 reform and radical movements, and U.S. popular culture.

 - Ph.D.
 U.S. History (1997) University of Connecticut